3rd South African Infantry Regiment: Engagements

 After formation, the 3rd Regiment departed Cape Town on a number of ships between 28 August and 17 September 1915 and sailed for Great Britain.
-Once disembarked, they traveled to their new base at Bordon Camp in Hampshire.
+Once disembarked, they travelled to their new base at Bordon Camp in Hampshire.
 Here they began three months of training to bring them up to combat readiness with the expectation then being they would enter the fighting in France at some point in early 1916.

 However, their orders were changed at short notice towards the end of their training and on 30 December 1915 they boarded ships in Devonport and sailed for Egypt.
 Here they would take part in Senussi Campaign, fighting in the action of Agagia where 14 men died.

 After their deployment in Egypt, the 3rd Regiment was deployed to France where it helped capture the village of Longueval and was deployed in the adjacent Delville Wood on 15 July 1916.
 The regiment then served with the Brigade at Arras during April 1917 and was part of the offensive at Ypres and Passchendale in September 1917.
 It was disbanded on 18 February 1918 due to a shortage of recruits.